Gemino: Practical and Robust Neural Compression for Video Conferencing: Implementation

 The \PF stream is implemented as a new RTP-enabled stream on the same peer connection between the sender and the receiver.
-We downsample each input frame to the desired resolution at the sender and compress it using VP8.
+We downsample each input frame to the desired resolution at the sender and compress it using the appropriate VPX codec.
 The frame is decompressed at the receiver.
-The bitrate achieved is controlled by supplying a target bitrate to VP8.
-Our \PF stream can support full-resolution video that is typical in most \vcing application, while also supporting lower resolution frames across a range of resolutions for the model to upsample from.
-To enable this flexibility, we design the \PF stream to have multiple VP8 encoder-decoder pairs, one for each resolution that it operates at.
-When the sender transmits a frame, it chooses an appropriate resolution based on the target bitrate, and compresses the video at that resolution and target bitrate.
+The bitrate achieved is controlled by supplying a target bitrate to VPX.
+Our \PF stream can support full-resolution video that is typical in most \vcing applications, while also supporting a range of lower resolutions for the model to upsample from.
+To enable this flexibility, we design the \PF stream to have multiple VPX encoder-decoder pairs, one for each resolution that it operates at.
+When the sender transmits a frame, it chooses an appropriate resolution and codec based on the target bitrate, and compresses the video at that resolution and target bitrate.
 The resolution information is embedded in the payload of the RTP packet carrying the frame data.
-When the receiver receives each RTP packet, it infers the resolution and sends it to the VP8 decoder for that resolution.
+When the receiver receives each RTP packet, it infers the resolution and sends it to the VPX decoder for that resolution.
 Once decompressed, the low-resolution frame is upsampled by \TheSystem to the appropriate full-resolution frame.
 If the \PF stream consists of 1024$\times$1024 frames, \TheSystem falls back onto the regular codec and stops using the \REF stream.
 The \REF stream is repurposed from the existing video stream.